pletchm/embsys310/assignment03/README.md

 # EMBSYS 310 - AU20 Assignment 03
 This is the directory containing my work for Assignment 03.

-TODO: See the program for the assignment here [DebugPractice](https://github.com/pletchm/embsys310/blob/main/assignment02/DebugPractice/main.c)
 TODO: ![1_locals_view](1_locals_view.PNG)

 ## Goal